Map¶

 Introduction¶

-strings, where each string must contain a single colon (:
+strings, where each string must contain a single colon (:) separating the

 with no colon, empty key, or multiple colons, are ignored in most operations.